alessandrodalbesio/MRE-harvesting-virtual-environment/README.md

 - <code>StorageManager.cs</code>: This file contains all the function to store and retrieve the data from the storage.
 This file might also be used to implement a database (but it's not implemented yet because I had problems compatibility issues between SQLite and the Oculus).
 - <code>Texture</code>: This file contains the class Texture that is used to store all the information relative to a texture.
 - <code>TrackerSynchronizer.cs</code>: This file manage the synchronization of tracker data from the Optitrack (through the websocket server) to the client.

+## Still to do
+Here a list of the things that still need to be done (in order from the most important):
+-  Do a calibration system to be sure that the virtual environment is aligned with the real one
+-  Create the scene from the trackers
+-  Add a reconnection system if the connection to the server is lost
+-  Synchronize the options in the Virtual Environment automatically with the server (as the user interface does)
+-  Synchronize the options in the Virtual Environment automatically with the Optitrack Bridge (IDs and names)
+-  Manage the situation in which a user has disconnected from the user interface but the virtual environment is still running
+-  Add the possibility of selecting the model and texture also from the Oculus Quest The two main files that should be modified are <code>TrackerSynchronizer.cs</code> and <code>SceneLoader.cs</code>. <br>

 ## Used versions
 The following versions have been used: